-a) Using spreadsheets as a decision support tool, developing financial and forecasting regression analysis, models, capital budgeting.
-Students need to have competency in the use of advanced built-in functions and accounting extensions to the spreadsheet package such as what-if analysis, goal seeking, auditing and other tools.
-Competency in developing support/forecasting decision implementation of a business problem on a spreadsheet.
+a) Using spreadsheets as a decision support tool, developing financial and forecasting models, regression analysis, capital budgeting.
+Students need to have competency in the use of advanced built-in functions and accounting related extensions to the spreadsheet package such as what-if analysis, goal seeking, auditing and other tools.
+Competency in developing a decision support/forecasting implementation of a business problem on a spreadsheet.